 - Associate of Applied Science in Administrative Support Technology with a Specialization in Paralegal Administrative Support

-The Distance Education department, in conjunction with the Information Technology department, coordinates the college’s instructional technology efforts.
+The Online Learning department, in conjunction with the Information Technology department, coordinates the college’s instructional technology efforts.
 Through the effective use of various mobile technologies, instructional programs are developed and distributed throughout the region, state, and nation.
 To assist in the development and delivery of instruction in the region, the college possesses electronic classrooms, and lecture halls, including advanced instructional technology equipment.

-Testing Centers are located inside Martin Hall, New River Community College, Dublin Campus and inside the New River Valley Mall site, Christiansburg, Va.
-The centers provide a secure professional location for students to take tests.
+Testing Centers are located inside Martin Hall, New River Community College in Dublin and NRCC’s New River Valley Mall site in Christiansburg.
+The centers provide a secure, professional location for students to take tests.

 Division of Arts and Sciences